 2020 Cherry Blossom Tour of Northern Japan

-A special tour to experience the later-blooming cherry blossoms in Northern Japan.
+A special tour to experience the later-blooming cherry blossoms in Northern Japan including Tohoku and Hokkaido.
 Against the backdrop of the region's stunning nature and rustic towns, they are truly spectacular!

 One of Japan’s best-kept secrets is spring in Northern Japan.
 The Cherry Blossom in Northern Japan (Tohoku) and Hokkaido comes later in the year and it is absolute best and well worth the wait.

-Traversing the countryside so far north on this distinctive tour 13-day tour enables you to catch the very short cherry blossom season regardless of an early or late bloom.
-The culture and sights you will encounter on this tour make it well and truly standout - hence its endorsements by past guests.
+Traversing the countryside so far north on this distinctive 13-day tour enables you to catch the very short cherry blossom season regardless of an early or late bloom.
+The culture and sights you will encounter on this tour make it well and truly standout, and are reflected in feedbacks from our past guests.